-This record type is used to share the list of authoritative DNS servers for the domain.
-There are listed the names of the servers (ie domain names), not IP addresses.
-When you want to connect the device with the authoritative DNS server of some domain, at first find out all type of NS records for the domain at the higher-level DNS server, choose one of them and find the IP address for him, only then it can lead to a communication connection via the DNS protocol.
+This type of record is used to share the list of authoritative DNS servers for a given domain.
+Server names (i.e. their domain names) are listed, not IP addresses.
+If a device wants to connect to the authoritative DNS server of a domain, it first finds out all NS-type records for the searched domain on the higher-level DNS server, selects one of them and finds out its IP address.
+Only then can a communication connection be established via the DNS protocol.

 The same records are also stored directly in the records of the domain.
 To illustrate, this is the result of a request on the domain “cuni.cz” if you ask the server “ns.tld.cz”.